Dog Ear Infections, The Simple and Natural Solution

 There are many things that will negatively affect your dog’s immune system.
 One thing is obviously an underlying sickness.
 Another is age, very old and very young dogs have decreased and undeveloped immune systems respectively.
 Another would be if the dog had a food sensitivity and you continually fed him let’s say wheat based dry food.
 Another is stress (dogs in kennels are far more likely to get mange, not simply as there are other dogs about, after all there is always mites and other dogs about!).

 Whatever the cause a good wipe with apple cider vinegar on a cotton swab sorts those ear mites out good and proper!
 Another one is almond or sesame oil though I prefer garlic oil.
 It is THE bug killer, zapping bacteria at the same time!
-Also don’t forget that DeNeem kills dog ear mites that might be in or around the ear (and beds etc!).

 How to Clean Your Dog’s Ears

 Step 1.
-Give the ears a first wipe with cotton swabs to remove and major dirt from inside the ear, giving us better access to the ear canal later.
+Give the ears a wipe first with cotton swabs to remove and major dirt from inside the ear, giving us better access to the ear canal later.

 Step 2: Use a cotton ball.
 Soak half it in your mixture, place that in the ear and massage the ear over it, paying particular attention to the base of the ear (where the canal is).
 The cotton ball will absorb excess solution and it will grab onto the debris as it comes up!
 You can change the ball a few times each treatment.